by éklore-ed Sport & Technics

 Prerequisites

-The certificate is available through training to candidates who demonstrate a basic level of general education (CAP, BEP) or two years of professional experience.
+This qualification is available through training programs to candidates who have completed a CAP or BEP or have two years of professional experience.

 Terms and Conditions and Access Deadlines